Increased success probability in Hardy's nonlocality: Theory and demonstration: Discussion and Conclusion.

-In summary, we have extended the original Hardy's paradox to a general case and obtained a nonlocality with probability approaching 15.6\% as the ensemble size grows.
-The nonlocal conditions and nonlocal probability are derived analytically.
+In summary, we have extended the original Hardy's paradox to a general case and obtained a nonlocality with probability approaching 15.6\% as the system size grows.
+The Hardy's nonlocality conditions and success probability are derived analytically.
 A quantum simulation is proposed that matches well to the theory, especially when tested on real quantum computers.

 {\it Acknowledgement}--- HQN would like to thank Dr. Nguyen Hoang Hai and Dr. Nguyen The Toan for helpful discussions.